Key Takeaways

 Step 2: Introduce the Aromatherapy Cue

 After lowering the lights, turn on your essential oil diffuser.
-Choose a scent associated with relaxation, such as lavender, sandalwood, or chamomile.
+Choose a scent associated with relaxation, such as lavender, cedarwood, or chamomile.

-Let the diffuser run while you complete the rest of your routine.
-Over time, your brain begins to link this scent with the start of your nightly wind-down period.
+Start the diffuser 20–30 minutes before lying down.
+This gives the scent time to settle into the room and begin working as a sleep cue before your head hits the pillow.
+Over time, your brain begins to link this aroma with the start of your nightly wind-down period.

 Step 3: Relax the Body